log0div0/testo/docs/reference/Actions.md

 The algorithm here is the following:

 1. Before typing the multi-layout text, Testo tries to estimate the current keyboard layout.
-To do that, Testo would type random symbols and constantly check the screen state, waiting for enough information to make the decision about the current layout.
+To do that, Testo would type a few symbols and constantly check the screen state, waiting for enough information to make the decision about the current layout.
 If Testo failed to estimate the current layout in 10 attemts, an error would be generated.
 2. Testo starts typing the text, switching automatically between layouts when necessary using the key combination specified in `autoswitch_key_spec`.

-> At the moment this autoswitching mode supports only Russian-English layout switching.
-Any other layout is not supported.

-> Without the `autoswitch` keyword this mode is not enabled and `type` would work as usual.

 > Trying to type multi-layout text without `autoswitch` keyword will lead to an error.

 **Examples**: